 Nighttime city street scene with tall illuminated buildings, including the Empire State Building, and people walking on the sidewalk.

-Asteroid economics begins with the asteroid effect — when people become aware of existential threats at the societal level, they react reflexively.
-Instead of modifying behavior to meet the challenge, they give up on restraint and accelerate their actions.
+Asteroid Economics is a behavioral economics theory that begins with the Asteroid Effect — when people become aware of existential threats at the societal level, they react reflexively.
+Instead of conserving or preparing, they accelerate.
+What should inspire restraint often produces indulgence, even frenzy.

-The effect explains why survival pressure often produces indulgence, even frenzy.
-From Versailles balls to pandemic luxury sales, from toilet paper hoarding to the latest Labubu craze, people grasp at what offers immediacy instead of investing in what sustains.
+From Versailles balls to pandemic luxury sales, from toilet paper hoarding to the Labubu craze, people grasp at immediacy instead of investing in what sustains.

 Human intelligence has evolved to the point where we calculate the probability of our extinction - while our behavior increases those odds.